theandrew168/sbs-website/content/posts/ideas-for-maximizing-riscvs-potential.md

 Talk about exponential quantities of code to build bigger stuff
 Pull numbers from CollapseOS (everything is just a few hundred lines of Forth)
 Is it possible to keep LoC constant when building more and more advanced programs?
+plopping Linux on RISC-V would waste some potential

 You _can_ do it with regular languages but you have to make the right design choices
 Does Forth's minimalism make this easier?